hackplace-org/mock-wordle/README.md

 # Mock Wordle
-Mock Wordle workshop for hack.place()
+Intermediate HTML/CSS/JS workshop for hack.place()

 >**Important**:
 > For this workshop, please have Visual Studio Code (VSCode) downloaded and installed onto your device, as well as the "Live Server" extension in VSCode.